 As I have loved you, so you must love one another.

 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34–35)

-You’d think disciples are actually known by the number of points of their creeds, the acceptable books on their shelves, the right conferences on their calendars, the approved names they drop in the church foyer.
+You’d think disciples are actually known by the number of points of their creeds, or the acceptable books on their shelves, or the right conferences on their calendars, or the approved names they drop in the church foyer.

 You’d think Christ’s own were known by who they avoid, who they disdain, who they call out, who they label.
 You’d think being known by your love was being known as a liberal instead of a Christian, and there are thousand things backward about this.

 Do you tell a man like Tib Pearson that you think we’re all getting torn apart?

 That it feels like someone is trying to rip us sisters apart at the holy limbs, that love is laughed at as the anemic brother of muscular truth, and that acerbic rhetoric seems like the blood flow through the Body, not love?